mukulga/StatisticsCalculatorAndroid/README.md

 # StatisticsCalculatorAndroid
-This is a source repository of an Android app, that provides features to do various statistics calculations.
+This is a source repository of an Android app that provides features to do various statistics calculations.